Gets the primary clipboard of the widget.

 .

-expansion of the container by overriding the compute_expand virtual
+own expansion by overriding the #compute_expand

-method on Gtk::Widget
+virtual method on

 .).